 Horse chestnut medicinal properties and contraindications for use

-Nature gives many plants that help maintain health and allow you to cure various ailments, for example, horse chestnut, the medicinal properties and contraindications of this plant are known to a large number of people.
+Nature provides many plants that help maintain health and allow you to recover from various ailments, for example, horse chestnut, medicinal properties and the contraindications of this plant are known to a large number of people.

-For many centuries, this plant has been used to treat the most complex ailments.
+For many centuries, this plant has been used to treat complex ailments.

-That is why there are dozens of ways to prepare medicinal decoctions and tinctures from this product.
-True, in order for a decoction or tincture to have truly medicinal properties, one should understand how to properly prepare, store and collect it, as well as what exactly should be feared in this process.
+That is why there are dozens of ways to prepare healing decoctions and tinctures from this product.
+True, in order for a decoction or tincture to have truly medicinal properties, you should understand how to properly prepare, store and collect it, as well as what exactly you should be wary of in this process.

-To begin with, the horse chestnut came to us from the distant Balkan Islands.
-Today this plant can be found in almost any yard.
-In addition, it quite easily adapts to any climate, it is not afraid of frost or extreme heat.
+Let's start with the fact that horse chestnut came to us from the distant Balkan Islands.
+Today, this plant can be found in almost any yard.
+In addition, it adapts quite easily to any climate; it is not afraid of either frost or extreme heat.

 Important!
-The only thing that should always be remembered before picking the fruits of this tree is that it is absolutely impossible to use the chestnuts that grow along the road.
+The only thing you should always remember before picking the fruits of this tree is that you absolutely cannot use chestnuts that grow along the road.
 Otherwise, you can only harm your health.

-It should be noted that horse chestnut has a very extensive effect, it can be used to heal the legs, as well as for other purposes.
+It should be noted that horse chestnut has a very broad effect; it can be used to treat legs, as well as for other purposes.
 Although, this plant can also be used as a decorative element.

 Horse chestnut fruit